sbalentine/YamUI/src/components/Button/README.md

 # Button

 Allows user to take an action.
-Is based on Office Fabric UI's [Button](https://dev.office.com/fabric#/components/button)

 ---

 ### Properties